Artur-Poffo/Code-Spark-API/README.md

 - [x] Fix infinite calls to Prisma repositories in some mapper usage scenarios.
 - [x] Introduce domain events for Prisma repositories.
 - [ ] Implement mappers for mapping domain entities to DTOs.
+- [ ] Abstract creation and instances of DTOs with factories.
 - [ ] Implement pagination.
 - [ ] Implement E2E tests.
-- [ ] Implement register user validations, like: email and cpf.
+- [ ] Implement register user validations, like: email and cpf. - Could it be a value object?